The following are quotes from various resources to help those who are preparing for marriage. We pray they will be helpful.

 Now, sometimes you might have the strength to call off the marriage, but you’re worried about the fallout with your family.
 Please don’t be.
 This is one of the most important decisions in your life, and you cannot allow your worry about hurt feelings to cause you to make a terrible mistake.
 A few minutes or days of embarrassment and hurt feelings are far easier to handle than months or years of a troubled marriage.
 (Kay Cole James, What I Wish I’d Known before I Got Married)

-• The love we have for each other before marriage can be grand, but it’s also very different and is vulnerable to change after the wedding and the dailiness of everyday problems start to invade the relationship.
+• The love we have for each other before marriage can be grand.
+But it’s also very vulnerable to change after the wedding.
+That’s when the dailiness of everyday problems start to invade the relationship.
 If you don’t think that’s true just look at the divorce statistics.
 How many of those who marry ever thought they would eventually divorce?
 It’s safe to say that very, very few thought that.
 They thought their love was different than others who encountered such problems.
-That’s why we need to be better prepared before we marry because love changes and we’d better make sure we’re as prepared as we can be.
+That’s why we need to be better prepared before we marry.
+Love changes and we’d better make sure we’re as prepared as we can be.
 (Cindy Wright)

 • I wonder how many marriages would fare better today if each one in the relationship paused to consider this question: How do I really know that this person will seek my happiness above his/her own?
 (Todd Outcalt, Before You Say “I Do”)